rmcsharry/sensei/README.md

-# sensei
+# Sensei
-framework for quickly developing and deploying AI agents
+Framework for quickly developing and deploying AI agents.
+Geared toward rapid development and experimentation with free cloud services.

 ## Prerequisites